LawanGoud/Python-/README.md

 ## Print Name and Age

 Write a program that reads the name and age of a person and prints them in the given format.

+# Coding Practice - 1B

+## String Repetition

+Write a program to print the given input word three times in a single line separated by spaces